No results for

 This will open up a browser window where you’ll be prompted to login to your Firebase account.
 Once you’re signed in, a token will be generated.
 You should get a result similar to the following after authenticating via the web browser.

-Now that we have our token, all that’s left is to add the token as an environment variable in CircleCI so that we can use it in our project.
-Our deployment command expects to find the value in the FIREBASE_TOKEN environment variable.
+Now that you have your token, all that’s left is to add the token as an environment variable in CircleCI so that you can use it in your project.
+Your deployment command expects to find the value in the FIREBASE_TOKEN environment variable.

 Adding the Firebase Token to CircleCI

-These are the steps we’ll need to take to add the token:
+These are the steps you’ll need to take to add the token:

-• Go to your project’s settings by clicking the gear icon next to your project.
+1. Go to your project’s settings by clicking the button Project Settings (which has a gear icon preceding the words).

-• In the modal that appears, enter FIREBASE_TOKEN in the name field, add the token we got from Firebase in the value field, then finally click Add Variable to finalize adding the variable.
+4. In the modal that appears, enter FIREBASE_TOKEN in the name field, add the token you got from Firebase in the value field, then finally click Add Environment Variable to complete.

-• With this step complete, we can now rerun our build by clicking Rerun Workflow on the right of the CircleCI project page.
+5. With this step complete, you can now rerun your build by clicking the back button (at the top left).

-We now have completed a successful deployment of our web application to Firebase Hosting using CircleCI! 🎉
+You now have completed a successful deployment of your web application to Firebase Hosting using CircleCI!

 Conclusion

-This concludes our exploration of deploying web applications to Firebase using CircleCI.
-From now on, when we make updates to our Gatsby site and push the changes to GitHub, they will automatically be deployed to Firebase Hosting.
+This concludes your exploration of deploying web applications to Firebase using CircleCI.
+From now on, when you make updates to your Gatsby site and push the changes to GitHub, they will automatically be deployed to Firebase Hosting through your CI/CD pipeline.
 It really is a great combination.

-For more information on these technologies, see the following resources:
+For more information on these technologies, review these resources:

 Kevin Ndung’u is a software developer and open source enthusiast currently working as a software engineer at Andela.
 He is passionate about sharing his knowledge through blog posts and open source code.
 When not building web applications, you can find him watching a game of soccer.